Philippines election: Bongbong Marcos poised to win presidency in landslide

 Supporters whitewashed his family's time in power, which was marked by heavy corruption, as a golden age.

 His father, former president Ferdinand Marcos, was known for his brutal authoritarian rule.
-Marcos, along with wife Imelda and their cronies, plundered an estimated $10bn (£8.1bn) from public funds before he was removed by a popular revolt in 1986.
+Mr Marcos Sr, along with wife Imelda and their cronies, plundered an estimated $10bn (£8.1bn) from public funds before he was removed by a popular revolt in 1986.

 During this period the Philippines' economy was heavily in debt and ordinary people struggled.